devniz/ng-speech-recognition/README.md

 - Add tests.
 - Prompt automatically the user for Microphone permission.
-- Make it work for AngularJS2 + ionic2
+- Make it work for Angular + ionic2
 - Please feel free to send pull request if you think that this directive can be improved, I will have a look at it, asap!